 - Place the chicken in the oven on the middle rack, then stick the thermometer in the thickest part of the breast, being sure to aim it for the center of the meat.

 - When the chicken reaches 140 degrees F, crank the heat up to 400 and continue cooking until it reaches 160.
 Remove it from the oven immediately, as it will continue cooking as it sits.
 The chicken should reach at least 165 degrees F while it sits.

 - Let the chicken rest for at least 15 minutes.
 Use a sharp knife to remove the legs and wings, then use the breast bone as a guide to remove the entire breasts, one at a time.
 Slice the breasts into pieces, and separate the legs into drumsticks and thighs.
 Serve immediately.

-- Dried herbs may be substituted for fresh, but since they are much stronger in flavor, you will want to use less.
+*Dried herbs may be substituted for fresh, but since they are much stronger in flavor you need to use less.